gukihuman/guki-input-controller/README.md

 ### **gamepad.justPressed**

-Works just as the keyboard, but instead of symbols, it uses specific button names based on the Xbox button map.
+Works just as the keyboard.
+It uses specific button names based on the Xbox button map.

 ```javascript
 gamepad.pressed = ["Start", "LB"]